-Toasted rice gives genmaicha a nutty, full-bodied flavor very different from other green tea types.
-It also has a bright yellowish liquor compared to the more greenish liquor of other green teas.
+The roasting process of the toasted rice gives this earthy tea a nutty, full-bodied flavor very different from other green tea types.
+It also has a bright yellow hue compared to the more greenish liquor of other green teas.

 According to Master Class, Matcha powder is sometimes added to genmaicha tea blends to give it a stronger green coloring.
 It is also added because it adds a more prominent umami note to the tea, deepening its flavor profile.

 Genmaicha is popular in Japan across all members of Japanese society, but this tea originally gained its popularity as a meal stretcher for the poor masses.
 Genmaicha was commonly consumed in medieval Japan to fast when food was scarce.
 Genmaicha was also used as a way to help stretch tea rations to last longer during cold winter months.

 Due to its delicious flavor, genmaicha tea is now enjoyed by people all over Japan and the rest of the world.
 Like many other peasant foods in global cuisine, genmaicha is appreciated by people of every class for its simple, comforting flavor.